oscar10408/MongoDB/README.md

 - The **Autograder testing** for Part B does not require a correct `output.json` from Part A, so you can focus on completing Part B after finishing Part A.
 - If desired, you can submit `GetData.java` from **Part A** to the Autograder without completing Part B.

+# Part B: MongoDB Queries
+##Introduction to MongoDB
+MongoDB is a document-oriented noSQL DBMS.
+Each document in MongoDB is one JSON object, with key-value pairs of data, just like how a tuple in SQL has fields of data.
+Each collection in MongoDB is one JSON array of multiple documents, just like how a table in SQL has multiple tuples.
+Refer to the following table for some high-level differences between SQL and MongoDB